sischei/Deep_Learning_For_Dynamic_Econ/README.md

 * A brief Python refresher is provided [under this link](python_refresher)
 * A brief Python on Jupyter Notebooks is provided [under this link](python_refresher/jupyter_intro.ipynb)
 * Basic calculus and probability ([Mathematics for Machine learning](https://mml-book.github.io/) provides a good overview of skills participants are required to be fluent in).
-* A highly detailed course on Deep Learning can be found [here](https://d2l.ai/index.html)
+* An extensive course on Deep Learning can be found [here](https://d2l.ai/index.html)

 ## Topics